eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 This is the fifteenth part of the Tour of Ceylon.
 In the [last part](../language-module) we learned about the language module, [`ceylon.language`](#{site.urls.apidoc_1_3}/index.html).
-Now we're going to go into the details of *initialization*, and the restrictions that Ceylon places upon your code to ensure that you never experience anything like Java's infamous `NullPointerException`.
+Now we're going to get into the details of *initialization*, and the restrictions that Ceylon places upon your code to ensure that you never experience anything like Java's infamous `NullPointerException`.